Brent House’s mission is, in part,

 - The Episcopal Service Corps is a network of programs in the United States that offer the opportunity to work for justice and live in Christian community.

 Brent House has nurtured many members of the community into ordained ministry.
-If you are considering a call to the diaconate or priesthood, want more guidance or are just curious, Stacy, the chaplain, is happy to talk to you about it.
+If you are considering a call to the diaconate or priesthood, want more guidance, or are just curious, Stacy is happy to talk to you about it.